-Donald Trump Rallies Evangelicals in Florida--'We Have God on Our Side'
+Donald Trump Rallies Evangelicals in Florida: 'We Have God on Our Side'

 “Our faith is needed now more than ever,” he said.
 “While certain fads come and go, it is an eternal truth that faith and family lead to the stability, happiness, and prosperity of nations.”

-Trump reminded Evangelicals that Democrat presidential candidates would continue to work against their values.
+Trump reminded evangelicals that Democrat presidential candidates would continue to work against their values.

 “Our opponents want to shut out God from the public square so they can impose an extreme anti-religious and socialist agenda,” Trump said.